GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-11-30-ubio-is-back.md

 ---

-[uBio](http://ubio.org) and [Nomenclator Zoologicus online](http://ubio.org/NomenclatorZoologicus) experienced difficulties this year and had been down a lot lately, mostly because there is no system administrator to look for it at Marine Biological Laboratory anymore.
+[uBio](http://ubio.org) and [Nomenclator Zoologicus online](http://ubio.org/NomenclatorZoologicus) experienced difficulties this year and had been down a lot lately, mostly because there is no system administrator to look for them at Marine Biological Laboratory anymore.

 I moved uBio from old hardware at Marine Biological Laboratory to Google